Home insurance for people with convictions

 - What sentence was given?

-Cautions, reprimands and final warnings don’t need to recorded as they’re not classed as criminal convictions.
+Cautions, reprimands and final warnings don’t need to be recorded as they’re not classed as criminal convictions.

 What impact might my criminal record have on my home insurance policy?